The Difficult Hikes

 A stunning hike up Mount Chocorua via the Piper Trail, one of the most celebrated paths in New Hampshire’s White Mountains.

-Indian Head Catskills Hike
+Indian Head (Catskills)

 Indian Head is my absolute favorite single-mountain hike in the Catskills.